knight-ryu12/fredboat.com/public/markdown/selfhosting.md

 - Docker works on almost any architecture and platform out there in the same way - be it Windows, Mac OS, tons of Linux distros or even your spare Raspberry Pi.
 - You don't have to install Java or any build tools like Git or Gradle, and copy paste obscure commands to have them spit out a jar, because our [CI server](https://ci.fredboat.com) builds the jar for you and publishes an official FredBoat docker image to the [official docker hub](https://hub.docker.com/r/fredboat/fredboat/).
 - **FredBoat has grown over the years.** Although running the bot with a single jar was possible in the past, it has become increasingly more complex as FredBoat requires a backend database (like PostgreSQL), and many parts  of the bot are separated into other modules, such as [the backend](https://github.com/FredBoat/Backend).
 FredBoat's structure changes over time play an important role for a bot of this magnitude.
 However, Docker (with [Docker Compose](https://docs.docker.com/compose/install/)) makes this process fairly straightforward.
 It is important to note that reading the instructions is more important than ever, as syntax and other small portions of the configuration may affect the bot in many ways.
-- Per the above, FredBoat now uses a *singular* configuration file for its main config: `fredboat.yaml`, and a single file to configure the backend database: `quarterdeck.yaml` -- building the project and making sure everything stays up and connected can be a challenge building from source, but Docker/Docker Compose allow one-click setup by configuring a `docker-compose.yml` file which manages the setup of the project, starts optional automatic updates and watchdog, and ensures that the proper files are pulled right from the [CI server](https://ci.fredboat.com).
-Furthermore, there is **less configuration** needed when using Docker/Docker Compose due to the fact that FredBoat will have default values set to look for the Docker config.
-This is why it is strongly pushed - it's a simpler, better solution for FredBoat.
 - FredBoat is constantly evolving; there are many parts of the project that are modular.
 By using Docker, you can ensure you are *much* better off when it comes to future breaking changes, which any selfhoster should expect to encounter once in a while.
 - You can easily configure automated updates using an additional, optional 3rd party docker image called [Watchtower](https://github.com/v2tec/watchtower).
 - All containers will automatically be started when the machine you are using to host FredBoat reboots / starts.